Brian Crouser: A Setback

 Crouser was diagnosed with cancer in the spring of 1986, which was in the middle of his senior year at Oregon.

 He began treatment and had surgery on April 18, within a week of the diagnosis.
 Crouser, during his stay at Bess Kaiser Hospital, with the eternal love of throwing, was often seen practicing his steps and crossovers in the halls.
 Brian's determination and perseverance was demonstrated when he was presented with a clean bill-of-health in late May, 1986.

 The first year the new javelin implement was introduced, Crouser became the world-record holder, with a throw of 262'0".

 Olympian Emerges

 After graduating college in 1986, Crouser immediately set his sights on making the 1988 Olympic team.
 He continued training, and in the summer of 1988, he placed in the Olympic Trials in Indianapolis, Indiana.
 He went on to represent the United States, and place in the World's top thirty athletes at the 1988 Summer Olympics in Seoul.

 Crouser trained for the next four years, and he made the 1992 U.S. Olympic team in Barcelona.
 He again placed in the world's top thirty athletes.

 Personal life

 Crouser currently resides in Redmond, Oregon.
-His nephew Ryan Crouser is a two time Olympic Gold medalist and is the current world record holder in the shot put.
+His nephew Ryan Crouser is a three time Olympic Gold medalist and is the current world record holder in the shot put.